 Corporate Social Responsibility

-The Annual Report on CSR activities is appended as Annexure- VI.
+The Annual Report on CSR activities and the Revised CSR Policy are appended as Annexure- VI.

 Inter-corporate Loans and Investments

 Details of loans guarantees and investments covered under the provisions of Section186 of the Act are given in the notes to the financial statements forming part of thisAnnual Report.

 There have been no materially-significant related party transactions made by theCompany with the Promoters the Directors or the Key Managerial Personnel which may be inconflict with the interests of the Company at large.
 The Policy on Related PartyTransactions as approved by the Board can be accessed on the Companys website atfollowing web-link:

 The details of the related party transactions are set out in the notes to the financialstatements.

 No person or entity belonging to the Promoter and Promoter Group of the Company holds20% or more Share Capital in the Company.

 The policy on risk assessment and minimisation procedures as laid down by the Board areperiodically reviewed by the Audit Committee and the Board.
 The policy facilitates inidentification of risks at appropriate time and ensures necessary steps to be taken tomitigate the risks.
 Brief details of risks and concerns are given in the ManagementDiscussion and Analysis Report.